adejavel/5GSliceAwareEnergySaving/Readme.md

-# Slice-aware energy saving algorithm for 5G networks based on simplicial homology
+# Slice-aware energy saving algorithm for 5G networks based on simplicial homology: Simulations and code repository

 This repository contains the code of the simulations done for paper: "Slice-aware energy saving algorithm for 5G networks based on simplicial homology".
 It also contains detailed diagrams for simulations